GooTechnologies/learn/tutorials/create/introduction-tutorial/index.md

 **1.** Make sure the Helicopter Goon is still selected.
 If not, select it in the Hierarchy panel on the right

-**2.** Click the arrow pointing upwards and hold your mousebutton down.
+**2.** Click the arrow pointing upwards and hold your mouse button down.

 ![](52.jpg)